petersem/posterr/README.md

 ## Troubleshooting
 Should you encounter a problem, it may be listed here:
 ### Container not starting
 Check your yaml against what is in the example here.
-It could be as simple as a formatting issue with spaces or tabs in your yaml file.
+It could be as simple as a formatting issue with spaces or tabs. (tabs not allowed in yaml)
 ### Container crashing after start
 Check the container logs and see what they say.
 Ensure that there are no firewalls enabled that are blocking docker bridge networks.
 ### Container started but cannot access the app in a browser
 This could be that the default port `3000` is in use already.
 Try setting it to another port, like 9876.
 ### The poster image doesn't load
 Try refreshing your browser.
 Images are cached locally and dependant on your internet speed, may take a few seconds to initially load.
+### No TV theme being played
+Provided that you have enabled the TV theme option, then this *is normal*.
+Most, but *not all*, TV shows have themes available.
+### Not getting music when a movie title is displayed (or music repetative)
+Providing you have enabled the Movie themes option, then there are two choices for music to play with movies.
+(In either case, if you don't have enough themes, then there will be duplication)
+ - Use the provided royalty-free titles.
+(Leave out the volume mount for /randomthemes in your YAML)
+ - Provide your own MP3 files.
+(Set the randomthemes volume mount and add your own MP3's)
+ > Adding additional MP3 files to your `randomthemes` folder will decrease potential repitition of music

 ## Support
 There is no official support for this product, however should you encounter issues, raise a defect on the github page and I will prioritise and address it.